 The problem of determining the relative camera placement of two or more pinhole cameras and consequent determination of pinhole cameras has been extensively considered.
-Most relevant to the present paper is the work of Longuet-Higgins ([2]) who introduced the socalled essential matrix F. If $\{(\mathbf{u}i, \mathbf{u}'i)\}$ is a set of match points in a stereo pair, F is defined by the relation $\mathbf{u}'i {}^{\top}F\mathbf{u}i = 0$ for all i.
-As shown in [3], $(r, s, t)^{\top} = F\mathbf{u}i$ is the equation of the epipolar line corresponding to \mathbf{u}i , in the second image.
-(The line $(r, s, t)^{\top}$ in homogeneous coordinates corresponds to the line equation ru + sv + t = 0, in the image-space.)
-Fmay be determined from eight or more correspondence points between two images by linear techniques.
+Most relevant to the present paper is the work of Longuet-Higgins ([?]) who introduced the socalled essential matrix Q. If $\{(\tilde{u}i, \tilde{u}'i)\}$ is a set of match points in a stereo pair, Q is defined by the relation $\tilde{u}'^T_i Q \tilde{u}i = 0$ for all i.
+As shown in [?], $(r, s, t)^T = Q \tilde{u}i$ is the equation of the epipolar line corresponding to \tilde{u}i , in the second image.
+(The line $(r, s, t)^T$ in homogeneous coordinates corresponds to the line equation ru + sv + t = 0, in the image-space.)
+Qmay be determined from eight or more correspondence points between two images by linear techniques.

-Other non-linear techniques for determining F, more stable in the presence of noise, have been published ([13, 14, 15, 16]).
+Other non-linear techniques for determining Q, more stable in the presence of noise, have been published ([?, ?, ?, ?]).
 Those techniques relate especially to so called "calibrated cameras", for which the internal parameters are known.
-Some papers that deal with the determination of the fundamental matrix for uncalibrated cameras are [17, 18].
-As for the determination of the world coordinates of points see from two pinhole cameras, it has been shown ([5, 4]) that for uncalibrated cameras the position of world points is determined up to an unknown projective transform by their images in two separate views.
+A paper that deals with the determination of the essential matrix for uncalibrated cameras is [?].
+As for the determination of the world coordinates of points see from two pinhole cameras, it has been shown ([?, ?]) that for uncalibrated cameras the position of world points is determined up to an unknown projective transform by their images in two separate views.

 Similar results for linear pushbroom cameras will be shown here.
-In Section 5.1, the LP fundamental matrix for linear pushbroom cameras, which is analogous to the fundamental matrix for pinhole cameras, is introduced.
+In Section 5.1, the hyperbolic essential matrix for linear pushbroom cameras, which is analogous to the essential matrix for pinhole cameras, is introduced.
 The epipolar geometry of linear pushbroom cameras is discussed in Section 5.2.
-In Section 5.3, we prove that an LP fundamental matrix, which encodes the relative orientation of two linear pushbroom cameras, determines the 3-D points in object space up to an affine transformation of space.
-Thus the knowledge of relative orientation in the case of linear pushbrooms is more constraining than that for perspective cameras; in the later case the ambiguity is a projective transformation of space.
-Sections 5.4 and 5.5 are devoted to a discussion of the critical sets and computation of F from a set of matched points.
+In Section 5.3, we prove that a hyperbolic essential matrix, which encodes the relative orientation of two linear pushbroom cameras, determines the 3-D points in object space up to an affine transformation of space.
+Thus the knowledge of relative orientation in the case of linear pushbrooms is more constraining than that for the pin-hole cameras; in the later case the ambiguity is a projective transformation of space.
+Sections 5.4 and 5.5 are devoted to a discussion of the critical sets and computation of Q from a set of match points.

-5.1 Definition of the LP Fundamental Matrix
+5.1 Definition of Hyperbolic Essential Matrix